-- a.
-Promotion to Professor: - Teaching Effectiveness: a sustained record of exceptional and high-quality performance according to department/division standards. - ii.
+- Promotion to Professor/Pedagogical Professor: a. - Teaching Effectiveness: a sustained record of exceptional and high-quality performance according to department/division standards.
+Per Policy 1.199V, a pedagogical professor is typically an individual who has had significant impact on the pedagogical activities of the university, and who has achieved a national or international reputation for such. - ii.
 Research/Creative Activity: a tangible record of exceptional and high-quality performance as described in Section III.D.3.b. - iii.
-University/Public Service: a tangible record of exceptional and high-quality performance. - b.
-Promotion to Associate Professor: - i.
-Teaching Effectiveness: a tangible record of excellent performance according to department standards. - ii.
-Research/Creative Activity: a tangible record of exceptional and high-quality performance as described in Section III.D.3.b. - ii.
+University/Public Service: a tangible record of exceptional and high-quality performance. - Promotion to Associate Professor/Pedagogical Associate Professor: b. - i.
+Teaching Effectiveness: a tangible record of excellent performance according to department standards.
+Per Policy 1.199V, a pedagogical associate professor is typically an individual who has established a high level of pedagogical competence. and an established track record of such excellence. - ii.
+Research/Creative Activity: a tangible record of exceptional and high-quality performance as described in Section III.D.3.b. - iii.
 University/Public Service: a tangible record of excellent performance.

-III.E.
-Procedures for Recommending Promotion: (Tenure Eligible Ranks Only)
+Procedures for Recommending Promotion: (Tenure Eligible Ranks Only) III.E.